Your home, your community

 Agorahaverne is a carefully developed living concept, where residents can live a life with freedom, community, nature, and easily share hobbies with likeminded.
 Each Agora-location is unique, yet the concept literally centres around the same big idea – the large, daylight filled, glass covered, shared atrium, the ‘agora’.
 This shared space of more than 1,000 square metres, connects all residents all year around.

-Sustainability in Agorahaverne is also social and economic.
+Agorahaverne also has a social and economic focus.
 All apartments can be accessed by wheelchair, and the covered atrium invites for social connectivity, even during the winter.
 The common house has a dining room, guest rooms and you’ll find both indoor and outdoor pétanque fields.
 Costs for power and heating are low, because of the efficiency of the buildings, and rent levels are fair.

 Agorahaverne is an original concept developed by Tetris.